yakisoba-bun/leo-need-website/README.md

 - To be able to book tickets to see the band live
 - To find out more information about the band
 - Find out when the band's next live shows are
+- To watch music videos from the band

 # User Stories